 The apparel was designed in such a way that it was like a rollercoaster ride from neckline to hip.
 In 1930, it was a symbol of the virtuosity and the vertigo of Charles’ life.
 Soon he was funded by his family and friends, and for a decade, he was shooting between London, New York, Paris, and Chicago.
 On Bruton and Ryder Streets, James had a London salon, a Paris atelier in the Hotel Lancaster.

 Who Is Charles James Wife?
 Does He Have a Kid?

-During that time, James was rumored to be having a fling with a man named Keith Cuerdon, who is a stage dancer living on Fire Island and husband of Nancy.
+During that time, James was rumored to be having a fling with a man named Keith Cuerdon, a stage dancer living on Fire Island and Nancy’s husband.
 What happened after that totally depends on the person who tells the story.
 Some say Nancy married Charles to punish her husband.

 “Everyone thinks I married Nancy for her money.
 I stupidly married Nancy because I loved her.
 I should have married her for her money— she would have been happy, I would have been happy, and everybody would have gotten along beautifully.”

 Furthermore, he is blessed to have two children with his wife, Charles junior, and Louise.
 Her son Charles is an engineer for Lucent in Bethlehem, Pennsylvania, while Louise is an actress in L.A.
 Each of them has a daughter.

 How Much Is Charles James Net Worth?

 There was no limited price that Charles could tag in his creation, nor the customer could evaluate the cost.
 It was never enough.
 His best friend and avid design lover, Mrs. William H. Moore of the Nabisco fortune, gave him $50,000 half a year.
 Dominique de Menil, another wealthy woman who adored art and wore James designs, hired him to do the interior decoration of her new house in Houston.